 Claire reacted as if she were anticipating that exact question.
 She began her slow approach toward Melissa's bed as she answered, using a humble voice.

 "I've been doing plenty of research on you since we retrieved you, and I think we can benefit from each other.
 I can help you achieve the combat potential I doubt you even know you have, assuming you'll be willing to complete a few errands for me."

 She referred to the potential Melissa couldn't have known she had, the potential the Kamond had given her, but there was no need for explaining all the rules just yet.
 And it was true she had taken the time to learn much more about Melissa as she recovered, becoming all the more interested in her when her body began exhibiting unprecedented compatibility with the Kamond..

-Before Melissa had a chance to question her words, Clare was already at the side of her bed presenting her with the stack in her arms.
+Before Melissa had a chance to question her words, Claire was already at the side of her bed presenting her with the stack in her arms.
 Up close, she saw it was attire for a female elite guard: A short, deep red combat dress with a white flower motif.
 Matching leather boots sat on top.
-Clare was quite courteous with her next words.
+Claire was quite courteous with her next words.